 At a minimum, your noncompete agreement should include the following details:

-In determining whether the agreement is too restrictive, Fontanesi said, courts generally consider factors such as the geographical reach of the noncompete, the commercial reach (if it is limited to a narrow market or captures a broad industry), the length of time it extends and the legitimate business interest of the employer.
+In determining whether the agreement is too restrictive, Fontanesi said, courts generally consider factors such as the geographical reach of the noncompete, the commercial reach (if it is limited to a narrow market or captures a broad industry), the length of time it extends, and the legitimate business interest of the employer.

-Fontanesi provided an example of a noncompete agreement that would be too restrictive and one that likely would be enforceable based on its restrictiveness:
+Fontanesi provided an example of a noncompete agreement that would be too restrictive and one that likely would be enforceable based on its restrictiveness.

 The state you operate in plays a role in the enforceable time restrictions of a noncompete agreement.
 Fontanesi said the following states have specific guidelines regarding what constitutes a “reasonable” temporal limitation:

-To ensure the time frame of your noncompete agreement is within state guidelines, it is important to check the laws in both the state in which your business is located and the state in which the employee is located (if they are working remotely from a different state).
-In general, most states do not favor noncompetes, but some states enforce noncompetes as long as they are reasonable.
+To ensure the time frame of your noncompete agreement falls within state guidelines, to check the laws in both the state where your business is located and the state where the employee is located (if they are working remotely from a different state).
+In general, most states do not favor noncompetes, but some enforce them as long as they are reasonable.

 “Other states prohibit noncompetes for certain categories of workers — for instance, low-wage or fast-food workers, nonexempt employees, students or younger workers, or employees who have been terminated without cause or laid off,” Fontanesi said.

 Additionally, some states ban noncompete agreements altogether.
 California, Minnesota, North Dakota and Oklahoma essentially prohibit noncompete agreements in the employment context, with narrow exceptions.